aryarkusuma/json-storage-jwt/README.md

-# JSON Storage with JWT - RESTful API (on progress)
+# JSON Storage with JWT - RESTful API
 A simple JWT auth implementation for storing JSON data,

 - This test project is using https://json.projectxi.my.id API that ive made with netlify and upstash, these APIs are online.